techiediaries/techiediaries/_posts/2017/2017-3-8-ionic2-split-pane-desktop.md

     <ion-nav [root]="rootPage" main #content></ion-nav>
     </ion-split-pane>

-So we have added an ion-split-pane with an ion-menu which creates a menu at left and ion-nav at right .
-Next we will add code to change the content of ion-nav when we click buttons on the menu .
+So we have added an `ion-split-pane` with an `ion-menu` which creates a menu at left and `ion-nav` at right.
+Next, we will add code to change the content of `ion-nav` when we click buttons on the menu.

-You should pay attention to some details on the ion-nav and ion-menu components which are
+You should pay attention to some details on the `ion-nav` and `ion-menu` components which are:

 <ul>
 <li>
-root : which is binded to rootPage variable that defines the page that will be presented
+root, which is binded to rootPage variable that defines the page that will be presented
 </li>
 <li>
-main : you should add this attribute to tell ion-split-pane where the main content lives
+main, you should add this attribute to tell ion-split-pane where the main content lives
 </li>
 <li>
-#content : which specifies the target of menu actions
+#content, which specifies the target of menu actions
 </li>
 </ul>

-In src/pages/home.ts we should initialize rootPage variable with an initial value (a page )

-So first we need to generate new pages with
+In the `src/pages/home.ts` file, we should initialize the `rootPage` variable with an initial value (a page).
+So first we need to generate new pages using:

     ionic g page main
     ionic g page about

- Then open src/app/app.module.ts file and make sure to import and add any page you have created to module declarations and entryComponents lists .
+ Then open the `src/app/app.module.ts` file and make sure to import and add any page you have created to module `declarations` and `entryComponents` lists:

     import { NgModule, ErrorHandler } from '@angular/core';